| Classic Car Radio Repair |

 | Answers to Frequently Asked Questions |

 | Can you sell me a set of knobs, connectors, belts or cosmetic parts?
 Sorry, this is strictly a repair shop and I don't try to also function as a parts supply house for many reasons.
 Due to the volume of repair jobs I receive, there just isn't time to do the required research to find parts for non-customers.
-Also, I don't want to be the bad guy who has to charge you $50 or more for a set of original knobs, which is the going rate for many vintage models.
+Also, I don't want to be the bad guy who has to charge you $120 or more for a set of original knobs, which is the going rate for some vintage models.
 An original connector for some units easily fetches $35 or more - which I think is ridiculous, but that is what I see them going for.
 Your best bet for finding such items is eBay, where you can likely buy a nonworking unit for less than you would pay for the parts if you purchased them individually.
-Keep looking, and you'll eventually find the needed parts. |
+Keep looking, and you'll eventually find the needed parts.
+Can you at least tell me where I can find the part I'm looking for?
+Sorry, my parts sources and most of my repair techniques are trade secrets.
+Having spent years and countless dollars to know this information, I prefer to use it ONLY for paying repair jobs.
+The best free advice I can offer is to spend hours and hours searching on the Internet. |

 | I'm having my car restored and need my unit back as soon as possible Unless your unit is already working properly and you're sending it in for a tuneup and very minor repairs, I am unable to guarantee fast turnaround.
 You simply can't rush quality, lifetime guaranteed work on a unit that is 30, 40 or 50 years old.
 Many units need the circuit board completely stripped, cleaned and rebuilt with new components, motors taken apart and fully serviced, or the entire unit taken apart piece by piece to perform various procedures.
 At Classic Car Radio Repair, we do complete, old time quality repair and restoration work.
-This is much different than simply replacing a part and giving the unit a quick test, and my quality will be very noticeable when you get your unit back in your car.
-I do try to give priority to jobs coming from auto restoration shops - but every job is just as important as the last one. |
+This is much different than simply replacing a part and giving the unit a quick test, and my quality will be very noticeable when you get your unit back in your car. |

 | Do you need the model and serial numbers to work on my unit?
 These numbers are extremely helpful, but I can also use your car's make and year to find the required service information.
 If I can definitely verify your unit's model, I will add a label on it for future reference.
 If it's an "orphan" unit (model, car make and year unknown), I can still probably repair it, but it may take a few weeks of research - please be patient on these! |